 Void (black box)

-black dot because that is what the story is about.
+I would call this story the black dot because that is what the story is about.
 We don't know what the black dot is until the end.

 I thought that someone was going to die.
 I could sense it from he beginning when the kids ran and got rocks and when they pulled the slips of paper it was quiet.